sourcehut-mirrors/chawan/doc/mailcap.md

   it is ignored.
 * The `x-htmloutput` extension field behaves the same as `copiousoutput`, but makes Chawan interpret the command's output as HTML.
-* `x-ansioutput` makes Chawan pipe the output through the default "text/x-ansi" content type handler.
-This means that you get colors, formatting, etc. displayed with ANSI escape sequences.
+* `x-ansioutput` pipes the output through the "text/x-ansi" content type handler, so that ANSI colors, formatting, etc. are displayed correctly.
+* `x-needsstyle` forces CSS to be processed for the specific type, even if styling is disabled in the config.
+Only useful when combined with `x-htmloutput`.
 * `needsterminal` hands over control of the terminal to the command while it is running.
 Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.